 If you are working from home it can be a big challenge to get kids up and about.
 This is where scheduling becomes necessary.
 Structure in daily life is very important as it is not summer holidays for them to sleep in for long.

 Kids may not go back to school for weeks or even months.
 Parents got to be creative, make checklists finish office work, housework and the list is endless.
 While shuffling between a full-time job and homeschooling kids it’s important to figure out how to do this thing right.

 Don’t worry here are some tips to get you through this as smoothly as possible and create an environment where kids can thrive.

 Here are 6 simple hacks that can get you started!

 Plan your entire week on the Saturday or Sunday of the week before.
 You may be following a school curriculum or a self-paced program.
-Identify and number your child’s learning milestones from them and put it in a planner.
-Segregate it into “to-do” list, “prioritise” list and note it all down.
-If you really want to get the tasks completed you have to pen them down and things will work out like a magic!
-I have a ready made “WEEKLY SCHEDULE” template for you, if you want it, simply download this and print it out.
+Identify and number your child’s learning milestones from them and put them in a planner.
+Segregate it into a “to-do” list, “prioritize” list, and note it all down.
+If you want to get the tasks completed you have to pen them down and things will work out like magic!
+I have a ready-made “WEEKLY SCHEDULE” template for you, if you want it, simply download this and print it out.

 2. DO IT TOGETHER (The “Interest List”):

 Involve your kids in making the schedule.
 Sit down with them and ask them what they would like to do in the week ahead.
 Understand their interests and note them down.
 Now match them to the learning goals.
 That way they will feel responsible and the schedule can be followed with much ease.